 People's Network Computers

-Access the internet, email, and a range of learning and office resources on library PCs for free!
+Access the internet, email, and a range of resources on library PCs for free!

 Cheshire Libraries provide People's Network computersPeople's Network computers .
-This means that library users can access the Internet, email, and a range of learning and office resources on library PCs, free for the first hour of each booking, subject to the acceptance of our terms and conditions (PDF, 401KB).
+This means that library users can access the Internet, email, and a range of learning resources and office applications on library PCs, free for the first hour of each booking, subject to the acceptance of our terms and conditions (PDF, 401KB).
 All you need is a library membership card, which is also free!
-Users under the age of 16 are asked to bring a signed parental consent form (PDF, 401KB) as well.
+Users under the age of 18 are asked to bring a signed parental consent form (PDF, 401KB) as well.

 There is a charge for guest users and further time beyond the initial hour of use.
 Computers are automatically shut down 15 minutes before the library closes.

 We also provide free WiFi access for library members who bring their own devices.

 If you are new to the Internet or not very confident you may find these links useful:

 Learn to use a mouse with the Mousing Around tutorial.